NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

 \section{NuScenes-QA Dataset}

-Our primary contribution is the construction of the NuScenes-QA dataset, which we will introduce in detail in this section.
-Specifically, in Section \ref{data_cons}, we provide a comprehensive overview of the dataset construction process, including the development of a scene graph, the design of question templates, and the generation of question-answer pairs.
-We also describe the post-processing steps we took.
-In Section \ref{data_sta}, we analyze the statistical characteristics of the NuScenes-QA dataset, such as the distribution of question types, lengths, and answers.
+Our primary contribution is the NuScenes-QA dataset, which we will introduce in detail in this section.
+We provide a comprehensive overview of the dataset construction, including scene graph development, question template design, question-answer pair generation, and post-processing.
+In addition, we analyze the statistical characteristics of the NuScenes-QA dataset, such as the distribution of question types, lengths, and answers.